In 2024, research says, 70.19% of shoppers will abandon their carts.

 Why?

-The reasons range from lengthy checkout process to not trusting the website with their payment information.
+The reasons range from a lengthy checkout process to needing to trust the website with their payment information.

-This also has a bearing on the cart to checkout conversion rate or the number of people who move towards checkout against those who only add to cart.
+This also affects the cart-to-checkout conversion rate or the number of people who move towards checkout against those who only add to cart.

-With the average checkout conversion rate ranging between 2.5% and 3%, online stores are struggling.
+With the average checkout conversion rate ranging between 2.5% and 3%, online stores need help.

 In this article on optimizing the eCommerce checkout flow, we'll cover insights gained from working with 500+ businesses: